wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 4.1 Install Liberty from scratch

 The best practice for Liberty installation is to create a minimal installation by using the Liberty kernel image and install only the required features on top of it.
 The latest WebSphere Liberty kernel image could be downloaded from the IBM support page.
-For simplicity, we will use the International License Agreement for Non-Warranted Programs (ILAN) package which is available as zip file at: **https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/24.0.0.1/wlp-kernel-24.0.0.1.zip**
+For simplicity, you use the International License Agreement for Non-Warranted Programs (ILAN) package that is available as zip file at: **https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/24.0.0.1/wlp-kernel-24.0.0.1.zip**

 1. Open a new terminal window.